-A case decided recently, in March of 2012, is a complicated, though fascinating, study in corporate law.
-Shredding away the layers, it exposes a lesson to be learned for anyone who has incorporated a business.
-The risk is most acute for small corporate businesses.
+A case decided in March of 2012, is a complicated, though fascinating, study in corporate law.
+Shredding away the layers, it exposes a lesson to be learned for anyone who has incorporated a business, a risk that threatens small corporations much greater than large ones.

 A primary reason people use the corporate form of business is to protect themselves from exposure to personal liability for business debts and liabilities.
 If everything is done right, a corporation is considered a legal “person” separate and distinct from the shareholders who “own” the corporation.
 That legal reality allows a corporation to enter into contracts and to incur liabilities without those contractual obligations and liabilities attaching to the individual shareholders.
 That is why individual shareholders of BP Amoco were not required to reach into their own pockets to pay for the gulf oil spill.

 The principle works with small corporations as it does with large corporations – even one shareholder corporations.
 The risk to the shareholder is the loss of the capital they put into the corporation.
 With some exceptions, a shareholder is not liable for the debts, liabilities and obligations of the corporation – the corporation is liable for those things – even when there is a single shareholder.

 Many business people do not appreciate the legal difference between a shareholder and his/her corporate business.
 This is especially true with small, one or two shareholder corporations.
 It also can be true with large, sophisticated operations.